tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 [Specification](./v2016-06-11)

+#### June 5th, 2017
+* Added optional Address to Bank flows for BACS-GBP
+* Change label for "annual sales" to "annual online processing volume" for PSP flows

 #### June 11th, 2016
 * Changes to all workflows:
     *  **API version is now required in the header attributes X-API-Version: 2016-06-11**